WCS saves wildlife and wild places worldwide through science, conservation action, education, and inspiring people to value nature.

 - Gain community and authority consensus on conservation action plan;

 - Develop and implement a synchronized ranger and community ecological monitoring network in Makira Natural Park;

 - Develop and implement a community ecological monitoring network.

 This program will also have a community development component, which will involve education and awareness raising programs.
 In addition, WCS hopes to integrate Silky sifaka conservation in community ecotourism activities that generate economic benefits for the local community.
-For example, the organization is developing an eco-forest lodge and as well as partnerships with private tourism operators.
-The possibility of observing the Silky Sifaka will be a key attraction of the site and the site therefore represents a tangible opportunity to generate economic benefits for the community resulting from the conservation of this species.
+For example, the organization has developed an eco-lodge and and partnerships with private tourism operators.
+The possibility of observing the Silky Sifaka is a key attraction of the site so it provides a tangible opportunity to generate economic benefits for the community resulting from the conservation of this species.